 Fun fact: She loves unicorns!

 Bio: In the late fall of 2016, Soledad began having intense stomach pain.
 In December, she was diagnosed with Wilm’s tumor, a rare cancer of the kidneys that primarily affects children.
-In January, the tumor was removed and Soledad started chemotherapy and is currently on her second half of treatment.
-She is a 12-year-old with a heart of gold who is caring and friendly, and whose strength inspires everyone around her.
+In January, the tumor was removed and Soledad started chemotherapy and is currently finished with treatment and is cancer free!
+She is a 13-year-old with a heart of gold who is caring and constantly smiling, and whose strength inspires everyone around her.

 Team: Teen Team